Superrehtard/old_diaspora_wiki/links.md

 ## Diaspora Groups & Forums

 The language used to describe group communications on the Internet is ambiguous from the outset, and gets even more convoluted when talking about the _back-end_ of network connectivity or the _front-end_ of social interactivity.
 Further complicating things are at least 2 camps of people.
-One will get along just fine without **Diaspora Groups**, while the other sees groups as an absolute necessity for **Diaspora**.
-Historically, mailing lists, bulletin boards (BBs) & other types of group functionality are referred to by **Wikipedia** & others as **Internet Forums** ...
+One will get along just fine without **Diaspora Groups**, while the other sees groups as an absolute necessity for the future of **Diaspora**.
+Historically, mailing lists, bulletin boards (BBs) & other types of group functionality are referred to on **Wikipedia** & elsewhere as **Internet Forums** ...

 * **Internet forum** (Wikipedia.org)